On the degree of curves with prescribed multiplicities and bounded negativity: Introduction

 A {\it Nagata-type conjecture} within the framework of valuation theory was stated in \cite{GalMonMoy} (see also \cite{DumHarKurRoeSze}).
 It implies the Nagata classical conjecture and states that any very general divisorial (or irrational) valuation centered at a closed point of the projective plane whose inverse normalized volume is larger than or equal to $9$ is minimal.
 A divisorial valuation $\nu$ is minimal when the square of the Seshadri-type constant $\hat{\mu}(\nu)$ equals the inverse of the volume of $\nu$.
 The value $\hat{\mu}(\nu)$ was introduced in greater generality in \cite{BouKurMacSze} and, in our context, $\hat{\mu}(\nu) = \lim_{d \rightarrow \infty} \frac{\mu_d(\nu)}{d}$, where $\mu_d(\nu):= \max \{ \nu(h) \;| \; h \in k[u,v] \mbox{ and } \deg(h) \leq d \}$, $\{u,v\}$ being affine coordinates around the point $p_1$.
 The Seshadri-type constant for divisorial valuations is, generally speaking, very difficult to compute and it can be found in different contexts as, for instance, the computation of Newton-Okounkov bodies of surfaces (see \cite{LazMus, KavKho} as introductory papers and \cite{CilFarKurLozRoeShr,GalMonMoyNic2,GalMonMor2} for the two-dimensional case).

-As a consequence of Theorem \ref{th1}, in {\it Corollary} \ref{muuu} we consider any divisorial valuation $\nu$ of $\mathbb{P}^2$ and provide a bound on the value $\hat{\mu}(\nu)$.
-This bound depends on combinatorial data that can be extracted from the dual graph of the valuation $\nu$ and the value (by $\nu$) of a suitable line of $\mathbb{P}^2$.
-In addition we give a sequence of divisorial valuations $\{\nu_n\}$ such that the sequence of bounds (of $\hat{\mu} (\nu_n)$) provided in Corollary \ref{muuu} approaches asymptotically the actual values $\hat{\mu} (\nu_n)$.
+As a consequence of Theorem A, in {\it Corollary} \ref{muuu} we consider any divisorial valuation $\nu$ of $\mathbb{P}^2$ and, with the above notation, we complete our first goal by providing the following bound on the value $\hat{\mu}(\nu)$:

+As we explained, this bound depends on combinatorial data that can be extracted from the dual graph of the valuation $\nu$ and the value (by $\nu$) of the germ of a suitable line of $\mathbb{P}^2$.
+In addition, we give a sequence of divisorial valuations $(\nu_n)$ such that the sequence of bounds (of $\hat{\mu} (\nu_n)$) provided in Corollary \ref{muuu} approaches asymptotically the actual values $\hat{\mu} (\nu_n)$.